iptv-ch/iptv-ch.github.io/README.md

 This repository contains M3U playlist files for Swiss IPTV Providers.
 Here are the files available:

-IPTV open channels from Netplus + Sunrise + Swisscom as french only or english only, german language (remark: italian follow soon)
+IPTV open channels from Netplus + Sunrise + Swisscom as language french only, english only, german only, italian only.

 **URL: https://iptv-ch.github.io/tvopenchfr.m3u**